Double Chocolate Espresso Bundt Cake with Caramel Glaze

 - Pour the batter into the cake pan and bake 40-45 minutes until the cake is firm, slightly pulled away from the sides of the pan, and a toothpick comes out clean.
 Cool in the pan for 20 minutes then invert it onto a large plate to cool completely.

-- In a medium saucepan, melt the butter.
+- For the glaze: In a medium saucepan, melt the butter.
 Stir in the brown sugar and cream/milk until smooth.
 Boil for 1 minute then remove from the heat.
 Whisk in the vanilla and powdered sugar until smooth and thick.
 Pour over cooled cake and let sit for a few minutes or until the glaze hardens.

 *It is highly recommended to use Dutch process cocoa.
 However, if you do substitute standard cocoa powder, increase baking soda to 1 1/2 teaspoons.